-- Fishing hours for stream trout on inland waters are from one hour before sunrise to 11 p.m. - Only one line is allowed winter or summer when fishing on designated stream trout lakes and designated trout streams. - For legal tackle, more details can be found on page 29. - Possessing live minnows or using them for bait on designated stream trout lakes is prohibited.
+- Fishing hours for stream trout on inland waters are from 1 hour before sunrise to 11 p.m. - Only 1 line is allowed winter or summer when fishing on designated stream trout lakes and designated trout streams. - For legal tackle, more details can be found on page 37. - Possessing live minnows or using them for bait on designated stream trout lakes is prohibited.
 Only dried, frozen, or pickled (brined) minnows are allowed.
 Live leeches, worms, and wax worms are legal to use. - Possessing and using live minnows (and other live bait) is allowed on most trout streams.
-However, some streams have specific bait restrictions, check pages 52-56. - Taking of any species, including catch-and-release angling, in designated trout waters is prohibited outside of an open season for trout.
-Any season where trout can be targeted (harvest or catch-and-release) is considered an open season. - Taking minnows or leeches from designated trout waters, except under special permit, is prohibited. - All stream trout must have head, tail, fins, and skin intact when being transported. - Rough fish may not be taken by spear, harpoon, archery, or dip net in designated trout lakes or streams.
-However, dark house spearing (page 71) is allowed for northern pike and catfish. - The list of Designated Trout Lakes can be found on the DNR website mndnr.gov/fishing/trout_lakes/list.html
+However, some streams have specific bait restrictions, check pages 60-64. - Taking of any species, including catch-and-release angling, in designated trout waters is prohibited outside of an open season for trout.
+Any season where trout can be targeted (harvest or catch-and-release) is considered an open season. - Taking minnows or leeches from designated trout waters, except under special permit, is prohibited. - All stream trout must have head, tail, fins, and skin intact when being transported. - Native rough fish and common carp may not be taken by spear, harpoon, archery, or dip net in designated trout lakes or streams.
+However, dark house spearing (page 81) is allowed for northern pike, whitefish and catfish. - The list of Designated Trout Lakes can be found on the DNR website mndnr.gov/fishing/trout_lakes/list.